opennms-forge/onms-k8s-poc/README.md

 **Place the Java Truststore with the CA Certificate Chain of your Kafka cluster on a JKS file located at `k8s/pki/kafka-truststore.jks`, and pass it to OpenNMS via Helm.**

-For testing purposes, use the following script to initialize the dependencies within Kubernetes (no need to update the `ExternalName` services, and the script generates the Truststore for you, and it includes `cert-manager`):
+For testing purposes, use the following script to initialize all the dependencies within Kubernetes (including `cert-manager`):

 ```bash
 ./start-dependencies.sh